oiclid/akash_sandbox/xmrig-proxy/README.md

 # Why use Akash?

-Welcome [xmrig](https://xmrig.com/) and [Monero](https://getmonero.org) miners!
-[Akash](https://akash.network) is a decentralized marketplace of compute with thousands of CPU's ready for small and large deployments.  xmrig mining can be deployed on the network successfully using this guide.
+Welcome [xmrig-proxy](https://xmrig.com/) and [Monero](https://getmonero.org) miners!
+[Akash](https://akash.network) is a decentralized marketplace of compute with thousands of CPU's ready for small and large deployments.  xmrig-proxy can be deployed on the network successfully using this guide.
 Akash is a part of the [Cosmos](https://cosmos.network/) ecosystem of blockchains.
+Deploy a xmrig-proxy server and connect all your miners to reduce load on pools for large/high cpu count miners and lower your latency to the pool.
+Can be configured for public or private endpoints.

 # Windows/Linux/Mac Users